Blog Summary:

 There’s nothing worse than heading to the bathroom, ready to get rid of your morning breath and realizing that you have no toothpaste left!
 But wait!
 Maybe you’ve managed to rummage up a tube somewhere only to realize that it’s expired!
 Is it safe to use?

-In this blog post, I’ll answer all your questions about expired toothpaste, including “Does unopened toothpaste expire?” (the answer is yes), “Is using toothpaste that’s expired safe?” (also usually yes), and “How long does toothpaste last after its expiration date?”
+In this blog post, I’ll answer all your questions about expired toothpaste, including “Does unopened toothpaste expire?” (the answer is yes), “Is using toothpaste that’s expired safe?” (also, usually yes), and “How long does toothpaste last after its expiration date?”
 (It depends).

 I’ll also share my dentist-approved safe, effective, and pH-balanced toothpaste recommendations.